jcurry/ZenPacks.skills1st.TroubleTicket/README.rst

     * ttcommand: The command-line used to create a new trouble-ticket.
 See the *ttcommand* section below for details.
     * cycletime: The number of seconds to delay between polls.
+    * multi-ticket: If set to 'yes' or '1' this will allow each event to generate more than one ticket if it matches more than one filter section.
+The default is to create at most one ticket.

 AUTOCLEAR
-    This section defines a filter that selects events to be automatically cleared if they have not triggered a ticket.
+    If present, this section defines a filter that selects events to be automatically cleared if they have not triggered a ticket.
     Note that events are eligible to be cleared whatever their current eventState, so if you only want to clear new ones you should include eventstate in your filter definition.

 Every other section in the file defines a filter for creating trouble-tickets.
+Sections are processed in dictionary order, without regard to case.

-One ticket is created for each section where the filter matches the event.
+If multi-ticket is set in the DAEMONSTUFF section then One ticket is created for each section where the filter matches the event;
+otherwise, only the first matching section is used to create a ticket.

 Sections may contain config options that are not part of the filter.
 Most of these will be ignored, but any with names starting 'param-' will be available for substitution into the command-line when